 - It is notable that Individual leaflets based on the patient/client plan will be offered to you including instructions before and after the procedure and also for the upcoming follow-up.
 During your stay in Iran, you will be fully supported by Exon English and Arabic translation team, who will be happy to assist with any concerns or queries that arise.

 Glaucoma surgery is considered as a safe surgery that has to be done as soon as the ophthalmologist determines it is required.
 The risks are very rare and include:

 •Hypotony and lower pressure than the standard level

-Note: This package information is provided by the Exon Scientific board and is not intended to replace the medical advice of your doctor or healthcare provider.
+Note: This package information is provided by the scientific team ofExon Health Paradise Co. and is not intended to replace the medical advice of your doctor or healthcare provider.
 Please consult your healthcare provider for advice about a specific medical condition.